 This script demonstrates how to use API functions to control the calibration process of starting and stopping the wand wave.

-This script shows how to set up a trial filename and capture live data.
+This script shows how to capture live data.